Skip to main content

 • introduce new laws to reform renting, including protections against unjust evictions, measures to stabilise rents, and an end to discrimination

 We know we can do this, as we’ve done it before.
-After the Second World War, hundreds of thousands of social homes were often built each year, and private renting was secure and affordable in the 60s and 70s.
+After the Second World War, hundreds of thousands of social homes were often built yearly, and private renting was secure and affordable in the 60s and 70s.

 Our general election manifesto

 Before the general election, we created our manifesto.
-It outlined a clear plan of action and was developed with people from across the country, from rural and coastal towns to urban centres.
+It outlined a clear plan of action and was developed with people from across the country.

-They shared their stories of the housing emergency with us.
-And they also worked out solutions to fix our broken housing system - build more social homes and make renting affordable and safe.
+They shared their stories of the housing emergency and worked out solutions to fix our broken housing system: build more social homes, make renting affordable and safe, and strengthen housing rights.

-Over the election period, hundreds of thousands of you supported our manifesto and put housing on the agenda of every single new MP.
+Over the election period, hundreds of thousands of you supported our manifesto and put housing on the political agenda.
 It’s now time to keep up the pressure and make sure the new government delivers the change we desperately need.

 Read our full manifesto [PDF, 15MB]